TheHerjei/srvcheck/README.md

 # Server Check

 **srvcheck:** - Script to run on servers or Workstations to automatically run checks system wide.
-The output in cvs format is easy to read and parse or filter as needed. *FUTURE IMPLEMENTATIONS: Can be run "standalone" or as a "client" for srvmonit.*
+The output in cvs format is easy to read and parse or filter as needed.

 **setup.sh** - Script to easily install, configure or remove srvcheck.
 At this time it can configure: package dependencies, ssh-key access for log server, automation scheduling, domain name (for log server archiviation).
 *FUTURE IMPLEMENTATIONS: choose server or client installation, config rsync client or rsyncd.*

 **srvmonit** - Service that act as "server" for several instance of srvcheck.
-It received the report generated from every srvcheck instances via ssh, manage the report retention policy, parse the errors and generate a "general report", with enphasys on critical errors and warnings for each "domain".
+It manage the report retention policy, parse the errors and generate a "general report", with enphasys on critical errors and warnings for each instance of srvcheck.
+  It need SSH server with rsa key authentication enabled.

 ## Installation